 The Great Wave can be copied literally, as above, or used as inspiration.
 Below, the “surfing bus” on a t-shirt from my local transit district crests an unmistakeable Hokusai wave.
 Note the Japanese-style “rising sun” in the background.
 One of the bus drivers drew the design: pretty special for civil service.

-Sometimes people find a more direct meaning in “The Great Wave.”
+Sometimes people find a very direct meaning in “The Great Wave.”
 For example, you’ll find the patch below on a t-shirt from the U.S. Naval Oceanography Antisubmarine Warfare Center in Yokosuka, Japan.
 Yokosuka is in Kanegawa, where “The Great Wave” is set.

 “The Great Wave” is exactly the metaphor that this outfit wants.
 It tracks American and foreign submarine activity in the waters of Pacific.
 Their website will not tell you exactly how they do that.
 About all that it’ll admit to is the publishing of weather reports.